Western Electric

-The Western Electric Company was an American electrical engineering and manufacturing company officially founded in 1869.
-A subsidiary of the American Telephone and Telegraph Company for most of its lifespan, it served as the primary equipment manufacturer, supplier, and purchasing agent for the Bell System from 1881 until 1984, when the system was dismantled.
+Western Electric Co., Inc. was an American electrical engineering and manufacturing company that operated from 1869 to 1996.
+A subsidiary of the AT&T Corporation for most of its lifespan, Western Electric was the primary manufacturer, supplier, and purchasing agent for all telephone equipment for the Bell System from 1881 until 1984, when the Bell System was dismantled.
+Because the Bell System had a near-total monopoly over telephone service in the United States and Canada for much of the 20th century, Western Electric's equipment was widespread across the country.
 The company was responsible for many technological innovations, as well as developments in industrial management.

 History

+19th century

 In 1856, George Shawk, a craftsman and telegraph maker, purchased an electrical engineering business in Cleveland, Ohio.

 In January 1869, Shawk had partnered with Enos M. Barton in the former Western Union repair shop of Cleveland, to manufacture burglar alarms, fire alarms, and other electrical items.
 Both men were former Western Union employees.
-Shawk, was the Cleveland shop foreman and Barton, was a Rochester, New York telegrapher.
-During this Shawk and Barton partnership, one customer was an inventor sourcing parts and models for experiments.
+Shawk was the Cleveland shop foreman and Barton, was a telegrapher from Rochester, New York.
+During their partnership, one customer was an inventor sourcing parts and models for experiments.
 That inventor was Elisha Gray, a former physics professor at Oberlin College.
-Barton thought of future growth in electrical apparatus potential for the company and shared a common enthusiasm from the inventor having interest in leading a manufacturing plant capable of long-term developments.
+Barton thought of future growth in electrical apparatus potential for the company and shared a common enthusiasm with the inventor, who was interested in leading a manufacturing plant capable of long-term developments.

 Shawk found those plans were beyond his business goals and offered to sell his half-interest partnership to Gray.
-Anson Stager, a former Chief of the U.S. Military Telegraphs during the Civil War, advanced money for Gray to buy the half-interest and become a partner when Gray and Barton moved operations to Chicago.
-Gray and Barton previously knew Stager and an agreement was signed on November 18, 1869, to the deal as Gray & Barton.
+Anson Stager, a former Chief of the U.S. Military Telegraphs during the American Civil War, advanced money for Gray to buy the half-interest and become a partner when Gray and Barton moved operations to Chicago.
+Gray and Barton previously knew Stager and an agreement was signed on November 18, 1869, to launch the company as Gray & Barton.
 The firm was open for business by the end of the year in Chicago.
 In December 1869, the location was at 162 South Water Street in Chicago.

-On December 31, 1869, he entered a partnership with Barton, and later sold his share to inventor Gray.
-In 1872, Barton and Gray moved the business to Clinton Street, Chicago, Illinois, and incorporated it as the Western Electric Manufacturing Company.
+On December 31, 1869, Stager entered a partnership with Barton, and later sold his share to inventor Gray.
+In 1872, Barton and Gray moved the business to Clinton Street, and incorporated it as the Western Electric Manufacturing Company on the Near West Side of Chicago.
 They manufactured a variety of electrical products including typewriters, alarms, and lighting and had a close relationship with telegraph company Western Union, to whom they supplied relays and other equipment.

 In 1875, Gray sold his interests to Western Union, including the caveat that he had filed against Alexander Graham Bell's patent application for the telephone.
 The ensuing legal battle between Western Union and the Bell Telephone Company over patent rights ended in 1879 with Western Union withdrawing from the telephone market and Bell acquiring Western Electric in 1881.
 This purchase was a crucial step in standardizing telephone instruments and concentrating manufacturing in a single entity.